-Founded in 1972, UNCG’s program in Women’s and Gender Studies (WGS) is one of the oldest in the nation.
+Founded in 1972, UNCG’s program in Women’s, Gender, & Sexuality Studies is one of the oldest in the nation.
 The program offers an interdisciplinary liberal arts education that critically engages students in considering the complexities of gender identity and women’s lives historically and in the contemporary moment.
-WGS coursework further helps students understand how gender intersects with other important social identities, like nationality, sexuality, race, class, ethnicity, and ability.
+Coursework further helps students understand how gender intersects with other important social identities, like nationality, sexuality, race, class, ethnicity, and ability.

 - The degree prepares students for careers in politics and law, social work, psychology, human relations, sports and recreation, sociology, administration, the arts, business, education, health sciences, media, and more.